My Research on Digital labour and the gig economy

 I'll have some academic papers on the topic coming out soon.
 In the meantime, read the ones below.

 SAMPLE PUBLICATIONS IN THIS AREA

 Graham, M., Hjorth, I., Lehdonvirta, V. 2017.
 Digital labour and development: impacts of global digital labour platforms and the gig economy on worker livelihoods.
-Transfer: European Review of Labour and Research (in press).
+Transfer: European Review of Labour and Research.

 Graham, M. 2016.
 Let’s make platform capitalism more accountable.
 New Internationalist.
 Dec 13, 2016

 Graham, M. and Wood, A. 2016.
 Why the digital gig economy needs co-ops and unions. openDemocracy.
 Sept 15, 2016

 Graham, M. 2016.
 Digital work marketplaces impose a new balance of power.
 New Internationalist.May 25, 2016

 Graham, M. 2016.
 Organising the Digital "Wild West": Can Strategic Bottlenecks Help Prevent a Race to the Bottom for Online Workers?
 Union Solidarity International.
 May 11, 2016 (also translated into Turkish)

 Graham, M. 2016.
 Digital Work and the Global Precariat.
 Union Solidarity International.
 Mar 30, 2016